 Are art markers permanent and lightfast?

-At this date, there are no American Society for Testing and Materials for Artists’ Materials (ASTM) lightfastness or permanence testing standards for markers.
-If a marker is described as “permanent,” it means that you can’t wash the marks off—not that the mark will never fade.
+At this time, there are no American Society for Testing and Materials for Artists’ Materials (ASTM) lightfastness or permanence testing standards for markers.
+If a marker is described as “permanent,” it means you can’t wash the marks off—not that the mark will never fade.

 What are good surfaces for marker work?

-Can you work with multiple brands of marker at a time?
+Can you work with multiple brands of markers at a time?

 It’s best to stick with one brand through a whole piece.
 Each marker line has a unique chemical formula, so blending brands may lead to unsatisfactory results.